League City Special Needs Planning Attorney

 Planning for the future is vital when you have a dependent with special needs.
 Distributing assets after death can have a huge impact on the individual’s life, including any benefits they receive from government assistance programs.
 If a disabled person receives an inheritance, without proper planning, this new influx of money can disqualify them from SSI, Medicaid, and other benefits.

-You may think that a will is all you need for your estate plan.
+You may think that drafting a will is all you need for your estate plan.
 However, a complete estate plan is creating a higher quality of life for your special needs loved one.
 Creating a special needs trust and adding other estate planning provisions can help you pass on assets and preserve their eligibility for public benefits.

 What Is a Special Needs Trust?

 Creating a special needs trust means you can leave assets in the trust to provide for your loved one, rather than giving them those assets directly.
-As the person in question does not have direct control over these assets, government benefits will not factor these assets into determining eligilbity.
+As the person in question does not have direct control over these assets, government benefits will not factor these assets into determining eligibility.

 Much like a guardian provision in a trust, planning for the care of a special needs individual allows a guardian, such as a surviving parent, grandparent, or other trusted family member or friend to provide financial assistance without disrupting government benefits.